Virtual Program FAQ

 What if I don't think a virtual program is right for me?

-In our opinion, COVID-19 will fundamentally change how the world does business.
-Once the pandemic is contained we will not simply "go back to normal".
-Instead there will be a "new normal", where remote networking, management, and collaboration will play a significantly larger role than before the pandemic.
+In our opinion, COVID-19 has fundamentally changed how the world does business.
+We have entered a "new normal", where remote networking, management, and collaboration will play a significantly larger role than before the pandemic.

 Even if you don't think a virtual FI program is right for you, we strongly recommend you adapt to doing business and collaborating remotely (you likely will have no choice).